abhishekpaul724/Simple-Message-Spam-Filter-using-Naive-Bayes-Classifier/README.md

 P(word|ham)=(freq. of word in ham + 1)/(total ham words + vocab size)

 We must use logarithms to prevent numerical underflow.

+After Testing,
+Accuracy of the Naive Bayes Classifier on unseen data = 97.48878923766816